pykickstart/pykickstart/docs/kickstart-docs.rst

 ``--groups=``

     In addition to the default group, a comma separated list of group names the user should belong to.
+Any groups that do not already exist will be created.
+    As for Fedora 24, the group name can optionally be followed by a GID in parenthesis, for example, ``newgroup(5002)``.
+If the group already exists with a different GID, an error will be raised.

 ``--homedir=``